COVID-19 - Assessing Your Risk

 - Those who are taking two immunosuppressive drugs (not including hydroxychloroquine) and are either aged 70 or over, or have another health problem such as diabetes, heart disease, high blood pressure, kidney disease or lung disease

 Expert doctors in England have identified specific medical conditions that, based on what we know about the virus so far, place someone at greatest risk of severe illness from COVID-19.
-Further information about medical conditions within the clinically vulnerable group can be accessed from the NHS website.
+Further information about medical conditions within these groups can be accessed from the NHS website.

-If you are considered extremely vulnerable, the UK Government currently recommends you self-isolate (shield) until at least the end of June 2020.
+If you are considered high risk, the UK Government currently recommends you self-isolate (shield) until at least the end of June 2020.

-Shielding is designed to protect people who are clinically extremely vulnerable to COVID-19, by considerably reducing any interaction between them and others.
-This means that those who are clinically extremely vulnerable should not leave their homes, minimising all non-essential contact with other members of their households.
-Shielding helps to protect those who are at high risk from coming into contact with the virus.
+Shielding is designed to protect people who are high risk (clinically extremely vulnerable) to COVID-19, by considerably reducing any interaction between them and others.
+This means that those who are high risk (clinically extremely vulnerable) should not leave their homes.
+From 1 June, guidance was relaxed in line with the latest evidence.
+This meant shielding individuals could choose to safely spend time outdoors with members of their immediate household, or, if they live alone, with one other person from another household.

-You can find out more about shielding measures in England and Northern Ireland here.
-If you believe that you are in this group and have not received your letter you should contact your GP or hospital clinician.
+You can find out more about changes to the shielding measures and the latest advice in England, Wales, Northern Ireland and Scotland by clicking here.
+If you believe that you are in this group and have not received your letter, you should contact your GP or hospital clinician.

 How can I find out if I am at high risk?